 On July 29, 2020, we announced our participation in a University of California San Francisco ("UCSF") principal investigator led Phase 2 clinical trial in collaboration with Zenith and Merck in mCRPC patients who have progressed on an ARSi and includes patients whose tumors are no longer dependent on androgen receptor signaling.
 These ARSi independent patients do not benefit from a second ARSi and are in need for alternate therapies.
 In this study patients will be dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
 Pre-clinical data has shown that ZEN-3694 has synergistic immune-oncologic activity with pembrolizumab in various pre-clinical models.
 On March 15, 2021, we announced dosing of the first patient.
 To date, 31 patients (of a planned 54) had been dosed in the study.
 Interim data from this trial was presented at the annual meeting of the European Society of Medical Oncology on September 11, 2022.
-The data in 28 adenocarcinoma (AR dependent) patients showed a PSA50 response rate of 39% and a 33% PSA 50 response rate in the subgroup of 15 patients that had progressed on enzalutamide.
+The data in 28 adenocarcinoma (AR dependent, Cohort A) patients showed a PSA50 response rate of 39% and a 33% PSA 50 response rate in the subgroup of 15 patients that had progressed on enzalutamide.
 These values are approximately 2X of what has been shown with the double combination of Keytruda + enzalutamide.
 The triple combination was also well tolerated.
+Cohort B (AR independent) has accrued 3 out of 24 patients to date and this data will be presented in a future meeting upon completion of enrollment and sufficient follow up.
 UCSF is conducting the study, Zenith is supplying ZEN-3694, and Merck is funding the study along with providing Keytruda.

 On October 5, 2020, we announced we entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
 Under the CRADA, ZEN-3694 will be included in clinical studies in combination with other therapies for cancers with a significant unmet medical need.
 To date, four NCI sponsored clinical studies are enrolling patients and an additional three are in the start-up phase.
 In the first clinical study under the CRADA, NCI, Zenith, and Bristol Myers Squibb are investigating the combination of ZEN-3694 with checkpoint inhibitors nivolumab and ipilimumab in resistant ovarian cancer.
 The first patient was dosed in February 2022.
 The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute is evaluating the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma.
 The first patient was dosed in July 2022.
 The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is enrolling patients.
 Syndax is a co-collaborator for this study and is providing entinostat.
 The fourth NCI sponsored study is evaluating the combination of ZEN-3794 and Pfizer's MEK inhibitor, binimetinib, in ras activated solid tumors and TNBC.
 An additional three NCI led clinical studies under the CRADA are in the start up phase.
-As at April 30, 2022, we are committed to provide funding totaling up to an estimated \$2.1 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.8 million over the next twelve months.
+As at July 31, 2022, we are committed to provide additional funding totaling up to an estimated \$0.8 million over the next twelve months.